Advantages of building a vertical garden

 - Dig holes and add plants.
 Choose plants with shallow root systems like salad greens and herbs.

 15 garden wall ideas for your green space

-Aside from using pallets, your imagination is the limit when it comes to building green spaces.
+Aside from using a timber pallet to make a vertical succulent garden, your imagination is the limit when it comes to building green spaces.
 Here are some vertical garden ideas for inspiration.